revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Thodunn left to join Topaz Comanda 120-160BC

 [[Theodred Ralocan]] 221yo
-They who whisper to steel
+"They who whisper to steel"

+Caenis reinforced the room door at Kaulinan's request

 <hr>